Tuition & Fees

 - Once your FAFSA is processed, the Federal Processor will send you a Student Aid Report (SAR).
 Review your SAR carefully.
 If you need to make changes or corrections, please follow the instructions on your SAR.

 - To process your financial aid, you must have applied to Wongu University of Oriental Medicine and provided your social security number on your admissions application.
-If you are eligible for financial aid, you will be able to meet with a Financial Aid Officer during the admissions process.
+If you are eligible for financial aid, contact the Financial Aid Officer during the admissions process by emailing [email protected].

-- Your Financial Aid Officer will discuss the next steps in the process, including completing a Master Promissory Note, Entrance Counseling, and other financial aid paperwork as needed.
+- The Financial Aid Officer will discuss the next steps in the process, including completing a Master Promissory Note, Entrance Counseling, and other financial aid paperwork as needed.

 - If the U.S. Department of Education selects your file for verification, the information on your FAFSA must be verified with the documents you submitted to the Financial Aid Office.
 Your file will be reviewed by a Financial Aid Officer.
 If the information on the documents you provided us is inconsistent with the information you reported on your FAFSA, you may receive a follow up letter informing you of the steps you will need to take in order for the awarding process to continue.